At a glance

 A behavior intervention plan (or BIP) is a formal, written plan that teaches and rewards good behavior.
 The purpose is to prevent or stop misbehavior.

-A BIP can be a single page or many pages and has three key parts.
+A BIP can be a single page or many pages.
+It has three key parts.
 The plan:

 To make a BIP, the school puts together a school team to look into the behavior.
 The team may interview the student, the teacher, and other staff.
 They should also observe the student and talk to the family to figure out what’s happening.
 Testing might be used, too, as well as a review of past report cards or incidents.